NHSDigital/record-a-vaccination-guidance/app/index.md

 To help you get started, [book a training webinar](https://outlook.office365.com/book/agemAppsTrainingRAVSTrainingRAVS@nhs.onmicrosoft.com/).

-For general information, including key features of the service, who can use it and how to onboard, see [Record a vaccination service](https://digital.nhs.uk/services/vaccinations-point-of-care/record-a-vaccination-service).
+For general information, including who can use the service and how to onboard, see [Record a vaccination service](https://digital.nhs.uk/services/vaccinations-point-of-care/record-a-vaccination-service).